 Final Thoughts on the 7 Stages of Trauma Bonding:

 If you find yourself craving the highs from your relationship, especially after an extreme low, you’re not weak.
 You’re addicted.
 Remember, healthy relationships don’t involve such a strong attachment based on fear or pain.

 The first step in leaving a trauma bond is education; if you’ve stuck around this far, you’re already halfway there.
-Learning as much as you can about trauma bonds allows you to identify these abusive tactics as they arise.
+Learning as much as you can about trauma bonds allows you to identify these abusive dynamics as they arise.